loveencounterflow/icql-dba/README-future.md

     without disk support.
 In ICQL DBA, you use the `ram: true|false, disk: true|false` settings instead which is much clearer.
 In addition, you can *still* optionally use the `path` setting to specify the default path to be used as default for the `save()` command.

+## Switching between File and RAM Based Modes

+* the `transfer()` API method may be used
+  * to switch between Regular and Eventual Persistency, and to
+  * associate/dissociate a DB with/from a new file path.

+* `transfer { schema, ram: true, [ path: 'path/to/file.db' ], }` switches from file-based Regular
+  Persistency to memory-based Eventual Persistency.
+This is a no-op in case the DB is already memory-based.
+* Likewise, `transfer { schema, ram: false, [ path: 'path/to/file.db' ], }` switches
+  * a memory-based DB to Regular Persistency.
+If the DB was originally opened from a file, the `path` setting is optional.
+If `path` is given, the DB will now be associated with that (possibly new) on-disk location

 ## Regular Persistency